maggiemueller01/Wordle/README.md

 # Wordle
-A predictive model to o guess the wordle in 3 guesses or under
+A predictive model to guess the wordle in 3 guesses or under